joe0x5a/Logging/Windows.md

 Type `eventvwr.msc` at an elevated command prompt and press ENTER to open Event Viewer.
 In Event Viewer, navigate to `Applications and Services Logs\Microsoft\Windows\DNS-Server`.

-Right-click DNS-Server, point to View, and then click Show Analytic and Debug Logs.
+Right-click DNS-Server, point to View, and then click `Show Analytic and Debug Logs`.
 The Analytical log will be displayed.

 Right-click `Analytical` and then click `Properties`.